ppresto/terraform-azure-consul-ent-aks/PeeringDemo-ESPN.md

 ```

 ### Connect - Review Peer Failover Targets
-Discovery Chain - verify protocols are all http
+Discovery Chain - verify protocols are all http.

+HOw do you check partitions?
 ```
 # use-context for westus2 consul cluster
 consul1